 The panoramic overlook of Lake Michigan and Lake Macatawa is just the beginning of what this trail offers.

 Lake Views and Wooded Adventures at Mt.
 Pisgah

 After you step your way to the top of Mt.
 Pisgah, you can walk a narrow boardwalk and find more wooded trails to explore.

 The cool shade is a welcome treat after hiking so many stairs in the sun.

-The winding trails through the woods are narrow (not much room for social distancing) and slightly hilly.
+The winding trails through the woods are narrow and slightly hilly.

 There are a few variations that you can take once you get there.
 We basically went in a big loop back to the top of the stairs.